jojiangio/mkdocs-site/docs/set-cloud-run.md

 1. Copy the entire key.json contents
 2. Go to the repo settings on Github
 3. Click Secrets and variables → Actions
-4. Add the key to New repository secret and give it a meaning name (ex: GCP_SERVICE_ACCOUNT_KEY)
+4. Add the key to New repository secret and give it a meaningful name (ex: GCP_SERVICE_ACCOUNT_KEY)

 ## Configure the repository and deploy a Cloud Run service

 Go to Google Cloud Console → Artifact Registry → Create Repository:

-Name: ghcr (or any name)
+- Name: ghcr (or any name)

-Format: Docker
+- Format: Docker

-Location Type: Region
+- Location Type: Region

-Location: us-central1
+- Location: us-central1

-Description: optional
+- Description: optional

-Leave Repository Type as Standard
+- Leave Repository Type as Standard

-Cleanup policies: Dry run
+- Cleanup policies: Dry run

-(Optional) Enable Public Access if you want the repo to be publicly pullable Click Create
+- (Optional) Enable Public Access if want the repo to be publicly pullable

+- Click Create

-Click Copy path in Repository Details
+- Click Copy path in Repository Details

-# Check service url after everything is working
+## Check service url after everything is working
 ```bash
 gcloud run services list --platform=managed
 ```